scottr131/build-system/README.md

 These scripts will set up Jenkins, code-server, and Rundeck.
 In addition it will run an instance of the Homer dashboard on the Caddy web server to make everything easy to access.
 Future versions may include wssh.

 ## Setup

+### Configure user

+Most of the build system components can run as a regular user.
+This user does need `sudo` access, as the Caddy reverse proxy process needs to bind to ports 80 and 443.

+### Configure build-system

+Edit `build-system.conf` to customize the configuration.
+If you do not edit the file, the secrets for Authelia will be randomly generated, and you will be prompted for an Authelia username and password.

+URLs for the various open-source components can also be updated in this file.

+### Set up components

 Run the scripts in this order.
 This will eventually be combined into one or two scripts.

 `./download.sh`